 What is the purpose of your icebreaker activity?
 It should be more than just making the meeting flow smoothly - there is also thought needed about the kind of ice you’re trying to break.
 This could be one of three kinds:

-- Getting a group of people at different levels of the organization to overcome their status differences and be comfortable with each other
+- Getting a group of people at different levels of the organization to overcome their status differences and be comfortable.

-You will need different questions for each kind of icebreaker in order to make your activity more effective, so think carefully when you’re choosing your icebreaker.
+You will need different questions for each kind of icebreaker to make your activity more effective, so think carefully when you’re choosing your icebreaker.

 2. Keep it polite and professional